NAME Ludwig Van Beethoven

 HOMES Beethoven was born at the 16th century building, Bonngasse 20a in Bonn.
 It is now a Beethoven museum. (see below)

 In March 1787 Beethoven traveled to Vienna, apparently in the hope of studying with Wolfgang Mozart.
 It is not known whether or not they actually met.
 After just two weeks there Beethoven learned that his mother was severely ill, and he was forced to return home.
 His mother died shortly thereafter, and the father lapsed deeper into alcoholism.
 As a result, Beethoven became responsible for the care of his two younger brothers, and he spent the next five years in Bonn.
-He finally left Bonn for Vienna in November 1792, amid rumors of the war spilling out of France.
+He finally left Bonn for Vienna in November 1792, This move was motivated by his desire to study composition with Joseph Haydn, one of the greatest composers of the time.

 By 1800 Beethoven settled into a pattern of shifting residences.
 He habitually spent the summer in the Viennese suburbs to get away from the adoring masses and his creditors —Heiligenstadt was a favourite choice—and moved back to the central city in the autumn.
 He moved 79 times occupying 44 dwellings in 35 years in Vienna.